People Counting Technologies: A Comprehensive Guide

 Beam counter sensors – also known as infrared beam counters, infrared footfall counters, or IR people counters – consist of receiver and transmitter units installed side by side at the entrances.
 When the transmission signal is blocked due to an object obstruction, a count occurs.

 Beam sensors have some downsides; For example, they don’t provide in & out numbers separately since they have no sense of direction.
 Also, beam counter sensors aren’t the most accurate since side-by-side objects are counted as one, and the accuracy decreases as the door width increases.
+Modern beam counters have improved slightly with basic filtering algorithms, but they still struggle with distinguishing non-human objects like shopping carts or baby carriages.

 CCTV People Counting